5c0tt/bashisms/bashisms.md

 * `dstat`
 * `vmstat`
 * `iozone`
+* `spindump`

 You can find out more about these types of commands at [this StackOverflow question](http://stackoverflow.com/questions/25477875/what-is-the-name-of-the-command-that-shows-disk-access-in-real-time).

+## `spindump` Debugging Crashed Applications
+[`spindump`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/Manpages/man8/spindump.8.html) is an application that when another application is stuck and nee qui `apindump` will eventually be called.
+It usually is called automatically, according to the man page, a sample of the offending/stuck app are stored at:

+    /Library/Logs/DiagnosticReports/

+I don't know how unusual it is, but I have/had 49 total items in

+    `/Library/Logs/DiagnosticReports/`

+which to me seems like a lot.
+That is a lot of application crashes, however, I was messing with that "*file corruption*" or the drive in haircutting boi's! computer.

+When an application hangs, `spindump` is called.
+This is supposed to release the crashed app, though in my experience, it never does.
+It does however, write out a sample of the process in the above `DiagnosticReports` location.

+### Manually calling `spindump`
+You can also, ( *as root* ) call `spindump` when you know things are going wrong.
+The Terminal will report:

+    $spindump
+    Sampling all processes for 10 seconds with 10 milliseconds of run time between samples Sampling completed, processing symbols...
+    Spindump analysis written to file /tmp/spindump.txt

+Each time you call the `spindump` command, the filename is incremented in the `/tmp` directory.
+[Here is a sample](resources/spindump/spindump.txt) of the file that you can look at to see how to formatting is and what information is provided.

+## Mac OS X Dictation
+You can now talk to your Mac, there are two ways this can happen:

+1. Talk — data gets sent to Apple, decoded, and sent back
+2. Talk — a large, 750MB local file is used to do the dictation, keeping Apple away from your private conversations.

+The file that Apple Downloads is controlled in the System Preferences of the Dictation setting.
+It is large, and can be found at:

+    /System/Library/Speech/Recognizers/SpeechRecognitionCoreLanguages

+Feel free to safely delete the file if you turn off dictation, which is very CPU heavy on older machines.